 By the late 1930s political marches were becoming more common.
 In 1938 the Christian Pacifist Society started regular sandwich-board marches through Wellington streets.
 In 1949 protesters marched against colonial rule in the Dutch East Indies (Indonesia).
-During the 1950s a New Zealand Campaign for Nuclear Disarmament (CND) was launched, and introduced protest marches based on the British Aldermaston marches (held between London and the Atomic Weapons Research Establishment at Aldermaston).
+During the 1950s a New Zealand Campaign for Nuclear Disarmament (CND) was launched, and introduced protest marches based on the British Aldermaston marches (held between London and the Atomic Weapons Research Establishment at Aldermaston, Berkshire).
 The first was at Easter 1961, from Featherston to Parliament.

-Youth frustration with the conservative political consensus of mid-20th-century society led to the counter-culture period of the 1960s and 1970s.
-It was a time of heightened public protest with street marches opposing the Vietnam War, the suppression of Māori and women’s rights, environmental degradation and nuclear testing in the Pacific.
+Youth frustration with the conservative political consensus of mid-20th-century society led to the counter-culture period of the late 1960s and 1970s.
+It was a time of heightened public protest, with street marches opposing the Vietnam War, the suppression of Māori and women’s rights, environmental degradation and nuclear testing in the Pacific.
 Conservatives sometimes responded by organising their own marches, including the 1972 Jesus marches, protesting against perceived sexual permissiveness in society.

 A near riot?

 Hīkoi usually refer to Māori protest marches, many of which begin in tribal areas and travel to a city.
 The 1975 hīkoi from Northland to Wellington was a protest against the continuing alienation of Māori land.
 Led by Whina Cooper, it gathered strength as it moved south and filled Parliament’s grounds.
 Later that year the Waitangi Tribunal was set up to investigate Crown breaches of the Treaty of Waitangi.
-In 2004 a large hīkoi protesting the Foreshore and Seabed Bill – removing a perceived Māori customary right – also ended at Parliament.
+In 2004 a large hīkoi protesting against the Foreshore and Seabed Bill – which would remove a perceived Māori customary right – also ended at Parliament.

 Plethora of protests

 During the 1980s and early 1990s there were large protest marches against the 1981 Springbok rugby tour, Treaty of Waitangi breaches, homosexual law reform and neo-liberal economic reforms – and in support of women’s rights.
-A variation of the protest march were the peace flotillas of sailboats and small craft that protested port visits by American warships in the 1970s and 1980s.
-Union protest marches climaxed in the 1980s and early 1990s, after which government reforms curtailing union power encouraged alternative protest strategies.
+A variation of the protest march were the peace flotillas of sailboats and small craft that protested against port visits by American warships in the 1970s and 1980s.
+Union protest marches climaxed in the 1980s and early 1990s, after which government reforms curtailing union power encouraged alternative strategies.